 - Week 11: Sign Language

 - Mon Nov 16 - outline due at midnight!

 - Tue Nov 17

 & : Weber-Fox & Neville 1996 & : paper TBD

 - Thu Nov 19 - no class, asynchronous editing

 - Week 13: Evolution

 - Week 14: Cerebellum

 - Week 15: Undergrad poster session

-- Mon Dec 7 - feedback from peer review activity due at midnight!
+- Mon Dec 7 - first draft due at midnight!